 Frisky Ads Promise the Moon, but Does Finishing School Deliver?

 Interest is there for Finishing School, if lines at Hollywood’s TCM Festival are a barometer.
-Online scuttle said hundreds waited hours in line to see this obscurity on a large screen, so let’s not write off old movies as passion of a newer generation (or at least an emerging middle-aged one).
+Online scuttle said hundreds waited hours to see this obscurity on a large screen, so let’s not write off old movies as passion of a newer generation (or at least an emerging middle-aged one).
 I suspect RKO in 1934 knew from nothing about finishing schools, but it's a cinch they were agin' 'em, being they stood for a class that had no overlap with wage slavery at studios.
 Knocks on the rich increased as the Depression deepened.
 On one hand, wealth was celebrated for allowance of art-deco luxury that fans loved for a background and paid to watch.
-They'd not come for long to movies about poor people, after all.
+They'd not come for long to movies about poor people.
 And what of stars living large and sending daughters to finishing school?
 Maybe the concept was winding down by 1934; social/cultural historians know better than I how much longer such places would thrive.
 Writers here wield knives for schools that taught deportment and little else.
 In fact, student (or better put, inmate) Frances Dee becomes a virtual prisoner, her tormentors a cruel faculty and worse classmates.
 There is precoding amongst enrollment, Dee made expectant by struggling intern Bruce Cabot (Finishing School released but weeks ahead of PCA crackdown).
 RKO scraped nickels doing mellers under supervision of Merian C. Cooper, who believed in volume turnout.

 Negative cost for Finishing School was $156K, a figure so low you'd think gain was assured, yet profit at the end was but $17,000, reason withal why budgets were kept to bare minimum once hard times got grip.
 RKO's advertising vocabulary might have made customers wish they'd gone to finishing school, or at least some institute of learning: a Sepulchral Hall Of Snobbery??
 That one was a horse on me, so I looked it up: of, pertaining to, or serving as a tomb ... or pertaining to burial ... funereal and dismal.
 Either way, not a campaign to endorse finishing schools, and you wonder if what was left of academies took umbrage.
 Whatever anti-movie policy they had in place was probably strengthened after staff got a slant on Finishing School.
 Indifferent parents are more to blame than spoiled girls here, Dee's being silly Billie Burke and distracted John Halliday.
 A common touch was supplied by Ginger Rogers, up and coming as a personality thanks to well-received work with Fred Astaire in Flying Down To Rio and success in Warner musicals.
 Finishing School is a curiosity if not a lot else, and is available from Warner Archive.